restanse/InfinityMailer/README.md

 # InfifnityMailer
-A program for endless spam of the specified email
+Program for endless spam of specified email.
+To use, run the script, enter the victim's email address, message subject, message text and timeout for sending letters (in seconds